ProtoDigitalUK/lucid/README.md

 ## 🏁 Getting Started

 To get started you can follow the [Getting Started](https://lucidcms.io/getting-started/) guide from our documentation.
 Lucid is super easy to get up and running and with the SQLite DB adapter along with the [Local Storage](https://lucidcms.io/plugins/local-storage/) plugin, you can get set up without needing any third party services.

+## 🖥️ Lucid UI

+Still under development, Lucid UI is an Astro and TailwindCSS based UI library that is built to be used with Lucid.
+It's not quite ready for prime time yet, but you can expect to see it launch along side the Lucid beta in the coming months.